-Migrant Processing Center Temporarily Suspends Intake After 'Flu-Related' Outbreak
+Border Facility Stops Migrant Intake After 'Flu-Related' Outbreak

 Critics say he should not have been held for a week.
 By law, CBP is not supposed to detain migrant children for more than 72 hours.
 Critics are also asking why Hernandez was not hospitalized.
 In the case of the four previous deaths, the children died days or weeks after being treated in a hospital.

 Many Border Patrol stations are now staffed 24 hours a day with medical staff, and Border Patrol agents are transporting an average of nearly 70 kids a day since December to the hospital.
 But CBP officials say their facilities are not equipped to handle the current influx of migrant families.
-Acting DHS Secretary Kevin McAleenan is on Capitol Hill Wednesday, asking for billions of additional dollars for more humanitarian aid and better facilities.
+Acting DHS Secretary Kevin McAleenan is on Capitol Hill on Wednesday, asking for billions of additional dollars for more humanitarian aid and better facilities.